-In the interests of safety, all the doors are locked immediately after the start of morning and afternoon school.
-Children arriving late, and parents visiting the school during the day, should sign the visitors' book on arrival and departure and wear a visitors' badge.
+In the interests of safety, all doors are locked immediately after the start of morning and afternoon school.
+Children arriving late, and parents visiting the school during the day, should in on arrival and out on departure and wear a visitors' badge.

 We do not allow children to leave the premises during school hours without supervision.
-If any child is taken out of school for any reason we ask you to sign the 'Pupil Signing Out' book which is kept in the entrance.
+If any child is taken out of school during school time, we reason we ask to record your reason.